Marguerite Scypion: History

 By the time of the 1803 annexation of the area into the US by the Louisiana Purchase, numerous residents of territorial Missouri still held as slaves people who were descendants of Indians.
-In 1804 the Missouri Territory established slave laws, generally following US state and territorial models.
-Officials struggled to establish the legal basis for who should be considered slaves, especially in relation to preceding French and Spanish law in the area.
+In 1804, the Missouri Territory established slave laws, generally following US state and territorial models.
+Officials struggled to establish the legal basis for who should be considered enslaved, especially concerning the area's preceding French and Spanish law.
 It classified as mulatto those mixed-race persons with one-quarter (equivalent to one grandparent) or more African ancestry.
 This classification as mulatto restricted the rights of such persons who were free people of color.
-The Tayon family continued to struggle; in the spring of 1804, the sisters Mrs. Chevalier and Mrs. Chauvin filed legal documents which declared that Celeste and Catiche were free women of color, to forestall their father's planned sale of their slaves.
+The Tayon family continued to struggle; in the spring of 1804, the sisters Mrs. Chevalier and Mrs. Chauvin filed legal documents that declared that Celeste and Catiche were free women of color to forestall their father's planned sale of the people they enslaved.

-Three years after the death of the matriarch Marie Jean Scypion, Marguerite Scypion in 1805 filed a freedom suit against François Tayon, who had inherited her after his father died.
-In October 1805 Marguerite's sisters Celeste and Catiche filed for writs of habeas corpus in the Superior Territorial Court, supported by affidavits from Chevalier and Chauvin saying that the women lived in their households voluntarily as free women of color.
+Three years after the death of the matriarch Marie Jean Scypion, Marguerite Scypion, in 1805, filed a freedom suit against François Tayon, who had inherited her after his father died.
+In October 1805, Marguerite's sisters Celeste and Catiche filed for writs of habeas corpus in the Superior Territorial Court, supported by affidavits from Chevalier and Chauvin saying that the women lived in their households voluntarily as free women of color.
 The court freed Celeste and Catiche.
 François Tayon opposed Marguerite's suit, but the court ordered him to release her, as well.

-Scypion's daughters asserted that, because their maternal grandmother Marie was a Natchez, her daughter Marie Jean Scypion was legally free under the 1769 Spanish proclamation.
+Scypion's daughters asserted that because their maternal grandmother Marie was a Natchez, her daughter Marie Jean Scypion was legally free under the 1769 Spanish proclamation.
 Scypion's status meant that her (three) daughters and their descendants were also legally free people of color, by the principle of partus sequitur ventrem.
-Incorporated into slavery case law in the United States since 1662 in the Virginia Colony, the principle of partus held that the children's legal status was determined by that of the mother.
+Incorporated into slavery case law in the United States since 1662 in the Virginia Colony, the principle of partus held that that of the mother determined the children's legal status.

 The opposing lawyers argued Marie Jean's daughters should be classified as simply of African descent (and thus legally enslaved), as they had a black grandfather and were considered mulatto under Missouri law.
 This was an application of a hypodescent rule that disregarded their Native American ancestry.
-Although the Territorial Court initially ruled in the favor of Marguerite and her two sisters, the decision was reversed by a higher court.
+Although the Territorial Court initially ruled in favor of Marguerite and her two sisters, the decision was reversed by a higher court.

-For 30 years, Scypion's descendants were held as slaves and persisted in their suits for freedom.
+For 30 years, Scypion's descendants were enslaved and persisted in their suits for freedom.
 They finally succeeded in 1836, but some family members had already died.
 (See Renewal of suits, below.)